Information Regarding Donations to Charities

 Two types of funding applications:

 - General application for funding: (Of the charities selected Belgian charities receive 35% of the bazaar proceeds and International Charities receive 65% of the proceeds).
-The donation is made in the December after the bazaar.
+The donation is made in December after the Bazaar.

 - Emergency applications for funding: Only exceptional or extremely urgent cases.
 The funding will not exceed €2.000 and a donations can be made at any time.

 Factors taken into account when selecting charities for donation:

 - We only consider the funding of requests from organisations which:

 - are ASBL or VZW if located in Belgium, are non-governmental organisations and have official registration as a charity (non-profit making organisation) for at least one year prior to the application deadline: 1st May at 12h00 (noon) Central European Time (CET), 2023.

 - are small, independent organisations (those which are organisationally and financially independent and NOT a branch of a large parent organisation with a maximum revenue (“income”, “takings”, “receipts” of the organisation) of €312.500 per year and a maximum equity (“own capital”, “assets”, “monetary value” of the organisation) of €1.249.500.)